 That depends on many factors: your age, whether you’re male or female, how severe your acne is, and how long you’ve had it, among others.
 There are several options available.

 For mild to moderate acne, many dermatologists will start with a combination of a topical cream or gel containing either a retinoid or benzoyl peroxide along with a topical antibiotic.
 For more inflammatory acne, an oral antibiotic may be added.
 For more significant cases of acne, women may be placed on birth control pills or on the drug spironolactone, a water pill which also blocks male hormones.
+They may also prescribe the newly approved topical treatment clascoterone (Winlevi) which works a lot like spironolactone, only as an ointment.

 Severe cases of acne may be treated with the drug isotretinoin, which is very effective.
 However, side effects and blood abnormalities must be monitored monthly and requires registration with the FDA to obtain a prescription.
 There are also various types of light or photodynamic therapies available.